 CO-CHAIR: Sandie Maile

 I have worked in the trade union movement all my working life, starting as a secretary at the GMB southern region - in fact, it was the General & Municipal Workers Union in those days!

 I now work for another trade union as Equality Officer and my main area of responsibility is to provide advice and guidance to full-time officers and representatives on the range of equalities and work-life balance issues.
 As part of my role, I facilitate the union’s equality networks and oversee training on equalities issues, including on harassment and bullying.

 I have also been a GMB member all my working life and have been active as a lay rep in my previous workplaces.

 Well, that’s a little potted history of my working life!
 I have been passionate about promoting equality for all both throughout my life.
-I am currently Chair of GMB Shout! in the London Region and feel privileged to have been in this role for 10 years, since its very inception.
-I am also on the committee of the newly formed GMB Sisters self-organised group in the London region.
+I am currently Co-Chair of GMB Shout! in the London Region.
+I feel privileged to have been in a leading role with Shout since its very inception.
 It is wonderful that London region is leading the way in all of our self-organised groups promoting equality.

 Every July I participate in the Tolpuddle Martyrs Festival which celebrates trade unionism in the little Dorset village where six farmworkers were arrested for forming a trade union and transported to Australia in 1834.
 The Festival is an opportunity for us to remember and celebrate through music, debates and the traditional processions through the village showcasing all the colourful trade union banners.